Continuous Patrolling and Hiding Games: Hiding games

-A strategy is equalizing if the induced payoff does not depend on the strategy of the other player.
-The interest of equalizing strategies lies in the fact that if such a strategy exists, then it is optimal for both players.
+A strategy for one player is equalizing if the payoff, when this player uses this strategy, does not depend on the strategy of the other player.
+The interest of equalizing strategies lies in the fact that if such a strategy exists, then it is optimal for both players. \begin{definition}Let $Q$ be a search space.
+A strategy $\mu\in\Delta(Q)$ is said to be equalizing if there exists $c\in [0,1]$ such that $h_r(\mu,y) = c$ for all $y\in Q$. \end{definition}